refinedev/refine/documentation/docs/api-references/components/resource.md

 ### `edit`

-The component passed to `edit` will be rendered on `/resources/posts/edit/:id` route.
+The component passed to `edit` will be rendered on the `/resources/posts/edit/:id` route.

 ### `show`

-The component passed to `show` will be rendered on `/resources/posts/show/:id` route.
+The component passed to `show` will be rendered on the `/resources/posts/show/:id` route.

 ### `canDelete`
 This value will be passed to all CRUD pages defined to `<Resource>`.

 :::tip
-**refine**'s <[Edit](api-references/components/basic-views/edit.md)> component uses `canDelete` value to show delete button in the edit form.
+**refine**'s <[Edit](api-references/components/basic-views/edit.md)> component uses `canDelete` value to whether show delete button in the edit form or not.
 :::

 ### `icon`

-An icon element can be passed as props for the icon in the menu.
+An icon element can be passed as properties for the icon in the menu.

 ```tsx
 <Resource